roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-18 ****** byCathartico© While the flame-haired knockout panted for breath, Tucker's fingers slipped out of her pussy.
+While the flame-haired knockout panted for breath, Tucker's fingers slipped out of her pussy.
 A breeze of cold air rushed into her wide open fuckhole.
 The sudden chill abruptly stopped Vanessa's orgasm and cut it short.
 It had been a tremendous wave of pleasure but it had been too short.
 The fire was still burning in her loins.
 The ginger slut still craved to get her cunt filled.

  She threw her legs up to her face and reached around either side of her ass.
 She pulled her ringed pussy lips apart presenting her angry red snatch in its full glory.
 She wanted Tucker to thrust his cock up her pussy.